 Another good news is that you get cheap spare parts for your cheap printer.
 You can replace the mainboard, a stepper driver board or a print head if you have learned how a 3D printer works and buying a cheap printer lowers the hurdle of doing experiments with that machine and so become an expert step by step.
 I am glad to have access to non perfect but cheap Chinese stores - they help to democratize technology (somehow).

 It's up to you where to buy your device - I am not the shoulder to cry on if your transaction went somehow wrong, however I will try to help whenever you run into trouble with the technology of your 3D printer.

 ConclusionThe really good thing is: All the printers listed here can do the magic of materialization of your ideas.

 The one machine that beats them all doesn't exist.
 3D printing means studying how things work, readjusting parameters and doing a job again and again until you get a working result.
 Having a 3D printer means entering the fascinating world of rapid prototyping with all the risks of failures included.
 If you just want to print beautiful sculptures copied from various sources on the web, well buying a bunch of plastics figures is much cheaper than buying a 3D printer...

 Reviewed 3D printers

-Special offers from my sponsors are available in the columns shopping tips.
+Special offers from my sponsors as well as my personal ranking of the tested 3D printers are available in the column shopping tips.